sofakid/Skoarcery/README.md

 It is entirely too early to be performance tuning Skoar, but some notes:

 - We don't currently have precompiled regexes in SuperCollider.

-- There is no statement terminator, we don't have semicolons, and the parse tree grows to the right quickly.
- I kept the main operations near the top of the grammar, and intermediate steps aren't added to the produced SkoarNoad tree, but the recursion building it is deep.
-It's those phrasey phrases.

-    - In the meantime, if it becomes an issue, work with smaller skoars, and combine them.

 [terminals.py]: https://github.com/sofakid/Skoarcery/blob/master/Skoarcery/terminals.py
 [nonterminals.py]: https://github.com/sofakid/Skoarcery/blob/master/Skoarcery/nonterminals.py